-The Board, by a majority vote of members present at any meeting, may temporarily suspend a Board policy not established by law or contract.
+The Board, by a majority vote of members present at any meeting, may temporarily suspend a Board policy except those provisions that are controlled by law or contract.
 The failure to suspend with a specific motion does not invalidate the Board action.